Q. Can Exl-Plan be used

 Visual Basic (needed to run the macros)

-happen as Visual Basic is an optional component.
-To establish whether
+could happen as Visual Basic is an optional component.
+To establish

 and check whether the Visual